-Individual Sales of Operating Companies-During the first three quarters of 2005, the Company sold 2 small operating companies and shutdown the operations of another small operating company.
-The after-tax loss of these companies of \$0.1 million for the first quarter of 2005, has been reported in discontinued operations under "Operating loss, net of income tax expense."
+Individual Sales of Operating Companies-During the second quarter of 2005, the Company sold a small operating company.
+The Company recorded a gain on the sale of this unit of \$0.1 million, including taxes, in the second quarter of 2005 in discontinued operations under "Estimated gain on disposition, including income tax benefit (expense)."
+During the third quarter of 2005, the Company sold one small operating company and shutdown the operations of another small operating company.
+The after-tax loss of these three companies of \$1.1 million for the first nine months of 2005, has been reported in discontinued operations under "Operating loss, net of income tax benefit."